open-portfolio/FINporter/README.md

 <img align="right" src="https://github.com/openalloc/FINporter/blob/main/Images/logo.png" width="100" height="100"/>A utility for transforming financial data.

-Available both as a `finport` command line executable and as a Swift library to be incorporated in other apps.
+Available both as a `finport` command line executable and as an open source Swift library to be incorporated in other apps.

+_FINporter_ is part of the [OpenAlloc](https://github.com/openalloc) family of open source Swift software tools.

 Used by investing apps like [FlowAllocator](https://flowallocator.app/FlowAllocator/index.html) and [FlowWorth](https://flowallocator.app/FlowWorth/index.html).